 This option examines themes connected with urban modernity, urban post-modernity and the post-colonial city.

 Drawing on urban sociology, social and cultural theory and also relying on novels and the fiction of city life as well as art, fashion, and cinema, the module considers questions about how urban space intersects with and shapes patterns of everyday life, as well as focusing on key issues in regard to control, surveillance and social order.

 Students are encouraged to use as case study material the cities with which they are most familiar.

-The course is examined with a 5,000-word essay.
+The module is examined with a 5,000-word essay.
 Teaching format comprises a weekly lecture followed by screening and seminars.

 |n/a||Screen Cultures||30 CATs and 15 CATs|